molily/molily.de/_posts/2017-11-25-robust-javascript.md

 class Cat {}
 ```

 The ECMAScript syntax is not forward-compatible.
 When new syntax is added, engines that do not support the extension cannot parse the code.
-They throw a SyntaxError (see above) and do not execute the code.
+They throw a [SyntaxError](#parsing-errors) and do not execute the code.

 There are still browsers around that do not support the ECMAScript 6 syntax.
 Does this mean we cannot use ECMAScript 6 until all these browsers become extinct?